 Liz Logan of Collecting Culture interviewed me about my over-the-top yukata cotton collection, the role of yukata cotton in Japanese culture, and finding textile treasures in Japan.

 - making artisan quilts

-- speaking at guilds and sharing my passion for yukata cottons
+- speaking at guilds and sharing my passion for design and yukata cottons

 - leading workshops and retreats